Naive Bayes Classifiers

 Example: Predicting Dengue Fever

-The NaiveBayes function is sensitive to missing data and zero-variances.
+Fitting the NaiveBayes function is sensitive to missing data and zero-variances.
 If you have a variable with no variance, any new value will have likelihood of 0, and we have a chance of getting a likelihood ratio that is infinite.
-Similarly, an NA in the values can cause trouble, dependent on how the model handles it.
+A single 0 or infinite posterior likelihood will break the classifier, because the posterior value will be 0 or inf no matter what other values are.
+Similarly, an NA in the values in the training set can cause trouble, dependent on how the model handles it.
 It might be useful to impute NA data, or add small amounts of noise to the training set to smooth out the values.
+The NaiveBayes function also allows you to ignore NA values, which we will do below.

 library(e1071)